gumaerc-testorg/ec.710-spring-2010/content/pages/projects/baby-trackr/cloth-patch/_index.md

  {{< resource 00584b34-888d-19db-e616-16e661c73c26 >}}

 Courtesy Hesperian Foundation.
 Used with permission.
-From Werner, David, Carol Thuman, and Jane Maxwell. [_Where There Is No Doctor: A Village Health Care Handbook_](http://www.hesperian.org/publications_download_wtnd.php).
+From Werner, David, Carol Thuman, and Jane Maxwell. {{% resource_link "c028fd9e-a0fe-4eaf-bc20-b6db476c1bc6" "_Where There Is No Doctor: A Village Health Care Handbook_" %}}.
 Berkeley, CA: Hesperian Foundation, 2010, pp. 258.
 ISBN: 9780942364156.

 We have been told that during a contraction, the uterus stiffens and moves about 1cm up.
 This is where the Toco comes in.
 It measures the pressure exerted by this upward force.
 After a long brainstorming section, we decided that a cool why to make a cheap and use to manufacture sensor was to make a capacitor.
 For a parallel plate capacitor, the equation is: